bcdonaldson96/bcdonaldson96/README.md

 - 👋 Hi, I’m @bcdonaldson96
 - 👀 I’m a graduate student in oceanography.
-I do a LOT of data analysis.
+I do a lot of data analysis and data visualization of atmospheric and oceanic data.
 - 🌱 I’m currently learning more about geospatial analysis.
 - 📫 How to reach me: baileyd8@hawaii.edu
 - 😄 Pronouns: she/her/hers